Antisocial personality disorderSociopathic personality; Sociopathy; Personality disorder - antisocial

 Symptoms tend to peak during the late teenage years and early 20s.
 They sometimes improve on their own by the time a person is in their 40s.

-Complications may include imprisonment, drug use, violence, and suicide.
+Complications may include imprisonment, drug use, alcohol use, violence, and suicide.

 When to Contact a Medical Professional